shub2k/Covid-Pneumonia-Normal-Classifier_99-accuracy_98-f1score/README.md

 # Datasets [ Citations / Credits ]
 Train dataset :-
-The model is trained nd validated from these 3 datasets by stratifing the folds into 5 splits , the model is trained and validated using single fold and still perform excellent thanks to the datasets authors for providing these datasets
+The model is trained and validated from these 3 datasets by stratifing the folds into 5 splits , the model is trained and validated using single fold and still perform excellent thanks to the datasets authors for providing these datasets
 <a href="https://www.kaggle.com/tawsifurrahman/covid19-radiography-database">Train dataset 1 </a> ,
 <a href="https://www.kaggle.com/bachrr/covid-chest-xray">Train dataset 2 </a> ,
 <a href="https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia">Train dataset 3 </a>